 Uses a biopsychosocial perspective to examine the physical, cognitive, social, and emotional development of young, middle-aged and older adults.
-Explores issues of gender, culture, socio-economic status, and diversity as they relate to adulthood.
+Explores issues of gender, culture, socioeconomic status, and diversity as they relate to adulthood.

-DEP4481 (3.0 credit hours) Death and Dying Focuses on people's awareness of their mortality and how death affects life and culture.
+Death and Dying

+Focuses on people's awareness of their mortality and how death affects life and culture.
 Examines the stages of death and dying and encourages students to look at their own mortality and reflect upon their lives.